drakkan/sftpgo/docs/full-configuration.md

     - `url`, string, optional.
 If not empty, the header will be added only if the request URL starts with the one specified here
 - **kms**, configuration for the Key Management Service, more details can be found [here](./kms.md)
   - `secrets`
     - `url`, string.
 Defines the URI to the KMS service.
-Default: empty.
+Default: blank.
     - `master_key`, string.
 Defines the master encryption key as string.
 If not empty, it takes precedence over `master_key_path`.
-Default: empty.
+Default: blank.
-    - `master_key_path, string.
+    - `master_key_path`, string.
 Defines the absolute path to a file containing the master encryption key.
-Default: empty.
+Default: blank.
 - **mfa**, multi-factor authentication settings
   - `totp`, list of struct that define settings for time-based one time passwords (RFC 6238).
 Each struct has the following fields:
     - `name`, string.
 Unique configuration name.
 This name should not be changed if there are users or admins using the configuration.
 The name is not exposed to the authentication apps.
 Default: `Default`.
     - `issuer`, string.
 Name of the issuing Organization/Company.
 Default: `SFTPGo`.
     - `algo`, string.
 Algorithm to use for HMAC.
 The supported algorithms are: `sha1`, `sha256`, `sha512`.
 Currently Google Authenticator app on iPhone seems to only support `sha1`, please check the compatibility with your target apps/device before setting a different algorithm.
 You can also define multiple configurations, for example one that uses `sha256` or `sha512` and another one that uses `sha1` and instruct your users to use the appropriate configuration for their devices/apps.
 The algorithm should not be changed if there are users or admins using the configuration.
 Default: `sha1`.
 - **smtp**, SMTP configuration enables SFTPGo email sending capabilities
   - `host`, string.
 Location of SMTP email server.
 Leavy empty to disable email sending capabilities.
-Default: empty.
+Default: blank.
   - `port`, integer.
 Port of SMTP email server.
   - `from`, string.
 From address, for example `SFTPGo <sftpgo@example.com>`.
 Many SMTP servers reject emails without a `From` header so, if not set, SFTPGo will try to use the username as fallback, this may or may not be appropriate.
-Default: empty
+Default: blank
   - `user`, string.
 SMTP username.
-Default: empty
+Default: blank
   - `password`, string.
 SMTP password.
 Leaving both username and password empty the SMTP authentication will be disabled.
-Default: empty
+Default: blank
   - `auth_type`, integer.
 0 means `Plain`, 1 means `Login`, 2 means `CRAM-MD5`.
 Default: `0`.
   - `encryption`, integer.
 0 means no encryption, 1 means `TLS`, 2 means `STARTTLS`.
 Default: `0`.
   - `domain`, string.
 Domain to use for `HELO` command, if empty `localhost` will be used.
-Default: empty.
+Default: blank.
   - `templates_path`, string.
 Path to the email templates.
 This can be an absolute path or a path relative to the config dir.
 Templates are searched within a subdirectory named "email" in the specified path.
 You can customize the email templates by simply specifying an alternate path and putting your custom templates there.
 - **plugins**, list of external plugins.
 Each plugin is configured using a struct with the following fields:
   - `type`, string.
 Defines the plugin type.
 Supported types: `notifier`, `kms`, `auth`, `metadata`.